samuelaguilera/fresh-forms-for-gravity/README.md

 Caching plugins **NOT supported**:
 ----------------------------------

 * Breeze.
+It doesn't support DONOTCACHEPAGE constant or filters to skip caching. [**Check FAQ for a workaround.**](https://wordpress.org/plugins/fresh-forms-for-gravity/#is%20varnish%20caching%20supported%3F)
-It doesn't support DONOTCACHEPAGE constant or filters to skip caching.
+* NitroPack.
+It doesn't support DONOTCACHEPAGE constant or filters to skip caching. [**Check FAQ for a workaround.**](https://wordpress.org/plugins/fresh-forms-for-gravity/#is%20varnish%20caching%20supported%3F)

 CloudFlare and other proxies:
 -----------------------------